nondescriptpointer/whatmigrate/README.txt

 whatmigrate is a tool to help you with migrating your old data to a new torrent after a trump.
-It helps you with finding the torrent that trumped yours, it will suggest file renaming and will try and repad the files if the filesizes don't match to try and make your data pass (most of) the hash check.
-It is mostly targetted at FLAC torrents which often get trumped by files that are µalmost binary compatible.
+It helps you with finding the new torrent, it will suggest file renaming and will try and repad the files if the filesizes don't match.
+This way it is very likely that your data will pass (most of) the hash check.
+The primary target is FLAC trumps.

 There are various ways to run this script.
 You can run without arguments to connect to the XML-RPC socket of your rtorrent client and make it go over every